 How people make decisions in interpersonal relationships, including things such as if and when to have children, judgments of attractiveness and estimating mate values.

 Dr. Lester Loschky does visual cognition research.
-His primary interests are in three areas: real world scene perception, human-computer interaction, and reading comprehension.
+His primary interests are in three areas: real world scene perception, human-computer interaction, and comprehension of both visual narratives (films and picture stories) and language.
 A unifying thread through these areas is a focus on the interactions between perception, attention, memory, and comprehension processes.

 Research topics in scene perception have included: